Pickleball Gear

 this is a software-powered machine like the Erne, but it's smaller and a lot lighter, making it easier to transport.

-• You want the most customizable machine:
+• You want a super customizable machine:

-every shot can be customized and you can preview the sequences with the in-app Simulator.
+like the Erne, every shot can be customized and you can preview the sequences with the in-app Simulator.

 • You'd like the easiest battery charging: